 Examination form: a closed home assignment in the form of a case.
 The teacher decides when the assignment is handed out and the deadline for handing it in.

-Duration: 72 hours

-Second examiner: none
+Duration: 72 hours Second examiner: none

-Assessment: 7-point grading scale

-Weighting: 10 ECTS

-International Trade and Policy Teaching activity no.: (Internation (International handel og politik) Star 1 /D 61 The Master's Programme in Business, Language and Culture, Cand.negot.; Study/Profile: Profile: International Economics ECTS: 10 ECTS City: Odense S 2nd semester Instituto Department of Business and Semester: Economics Language of English Responsible J ørgen Drud Hansen instruction: Liigiisii teacher: Approved: 19th of May 2011 for open economies
+Internationa l Trade and Policy Teaching activity no.: (Internation International handel og politik) C4 1/D 61 The Master's Programme in Business, Language and Culture, Cand.negot.
+Study/Profile: Profile: International Economics ECTS: 10 ECTS City: Odense Compostory 2nd someston T Department of Business and Semester: emester: 2nd semester Institute: Economics Language of English Responsible Jørgen Drud Hansen instruction: Liigiisii teacher: Jørgen Drud Hansen Approved: 19th of May 2011 for open economies